 The Company has a number of exploration properties in Ontario, Canada and has assembled the largest exploration land package in the prolific Red Lake, Ontario area gold belt.
-The Company actively continued exploration activities in 2023 with its exploration focus being primarily on two projects: Confederation Lake and Birch-Uchi Greenstone Belts and Pistol Bay.
-Additionally, in 2023 the Company increased its holdings in the Red Lake district through the acquisition of Pacton.
-Information on these projects as well as a summary of exploration activities on the Company's other projects during 2023 is detailed below.
+The Company actively continued exploration activities in fiscal 2024 with its exploration focus being primarily on three projects: Newman Todd Property, Pistol Bay, and Pacton Red Lake Properties.
+Information on these projects as well as a summary of exploration activities on the Company's other projects during the three months ended September 30, 2023 is detailed below.